-- 20 Minutes into the Future: The series is set in 2045, ten years after the AICO disaster caused the Burst.
+- 20 Minutes into the Future: The series is set in 2037, two years after the AICO disaster caused the Burst.

 - Ambiguously Human: Aiko's body is made of artificial cells, making it both resilient to harm and a beacon for the Malignant Matter.
 Aiko is the first and only known case of an artificial organism with an artificial brain.
 Both she and the rest of the team wrestle with whether that makes her a human or something else.

 - An Arm and a Leg: Kazuki lost his right arm in a Matter attack, and had it replaced with a prosthetic.
 Over the course of the series, he has to replace the arm a few times.

 - Brought Down to Normal: Once Aiko returns to her original body, which had previously been repaired with Cell Assembler II and given a Healing Factor, it bleeds as a normal human body would.
 How that works is not explained.

 - Clingy Costume: The suits that the Divers wear are made of artificial organisms, and attach to the body like a second skin.
 After Aiko puts one on, she has trouble getting it off again.